-Workplace stress is a common, costly problem for businesses across the country.
-Stress-related issues cost American companies hundreds of billions of dollars a year in lost productivity and health care spending, and are often compounded by external factors during the busy holiday season.
+Stress-related workplace issues cost American companies hundreds of billions of dollars a year in lost productivity and health care spending.
+As the year comes to a close, holiday stress at work further compounds the problem.

 Fitness expert Stephanie Mansour, CEO of Step It Up with Steph, suggests offering a yoga class for employees during their lunch hour.
 “I teach yoga to office [workers] at lunchtime and the employees say it’s the highlight of their week.
 They leave feeling less stressed, and like they can be more productive.”